Academic Standing, Probation and Dismissal – Undergraduate

 Good Academic Standing

-Even if a student has not been at RISD for multiple semesters, so could not already have been placed on probation, the Academic Standing Committee (ASC) could determine that mandatory leave or withdrawal from the College is appropriate when the student's academic performance is below the required minimum Grade Point Average (GPA).
-Similarly, the ASC could make this determination for a student in the first semester of a new major or degree program, when the GPA is below minimum or the student fails too many prerequisite courses to be allowed to register for the sequential courses in the upcoming semester.
+Even if a student has not been at RISD for multiple semesters so could not already have been placed on probation, the Academic Standing Committee (ASC) could determine that mandatory leave or dismissal from the College is appropriate when the student's academic performance is below the required minimum Grade Point Average (GPA), or when a student fails too many prerequisite courses to be allowed to register for the sequential courses in the upcoming semester.
+Similarly, the ASC could make this determination for a student in the first semester of a new major or degree program when the GPA is below minimum or when a student fails too many prerequisite courses to be allowed to register for the sequential courses in the upcoming semester.
 The ASC considers such determinations upon the recommendation of the student's Department Head and Divisional Dean.

 Foundation (First-Year) Evaluation